Reduced Ejection Fraction Clinical Trials

 Reduced Ejection Fraction Trials at a Glance

-76 actively recruiting trials for reduced ejection fraction are listed on ClinicalTrialsFinder across 6 cities in 45 countries.
-The largest study group is Not Applicable with 33 trials, with the heaviest enrollment activity in New York, Houston, and Baltimore.
-Lead sponsors running reduced ejection fraction studies include Imperial College London, Salubris Biotherapeutics Inc, and The University of Texas Health Science Center at San Antonio.
+86 actively recruiting trials for reduced ejection fraction are listed on ClinicalTrialsFinder across 6 cities in 45 countries.
+The largest study group is Not Applicable with 38 trials, with the heaviest enrollment activity in New York, Cincinnati, and Houston.
+Lead sponsors running reduced ejection fraction studies include Imperial College London, Impulse Dynamics, and Salubris Biotherapeutics Inc.

 Browse reduced ejection fraction trials by phase